SSA-IITB/Semiconductor-Fabrication-101/README.md

 # Semiconductor-Fabrication-101

-**Semiconductor-Fabrication-101** is an introductory winter course designed to give students a clear and practical understanding of **how chips are actually fabricated** inside world-class semiconductor foundries such as **TSMC, GlobalFoundries, Intel, Samsung, and Texas Instruments**.
+**Semiconductor-Fabrication-101** is an introductory winter course designed to give students a clear and practical understanding of **how chips are actually fabricated** inside world-class semiconductor foundries such as **TSMC, GlobalFoundries, Intel, Samsung, and Texas Instruments**, jointly taught by Purdue University and supported by SemiX IIT Bombay.

-This course bridges the gap between textbook device physics and real-world semiconductor manufacturing by explaining *how wafers move through hundreds of complex steps* to become functional integrated circuits.

 ## What This Course Covers